Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Model Checkpoints Information

 \section{Model Checkpoints Information}

-We manually select 5 DM checkpoints with distinctive style specialization from civitai~\footnote{\url{https://civitai.com}}.
-Fig.~\ref{fig:sm_model_table} lists the important information about these models, including the style keyword we assign and the tags provided by model uploaders.
-We also select some LoRA checkpoints from civitai and liblib~\footnote{\url{https://www.liblib.ai}}, whose information could be found in Fig.~\ref{fig:sm_lora_table}.
+We manually select 5 DM checkpoints with distinctive style specialization from GEMRec-18K~\cite{guo2023gemrec}, which consists of 200 DM checkpoints from Civitai~\footnote{\url{https://civitai.com}}.
+Fig.~\ref{fig:sm_model_table} lists the important information about these models, including the style keyword and the tags provided by model uploaders.
+We also select some LoRA checkpoints from Civitai and Liblib~\footnote{\url{https://www.liblib.ai}} for demonstration, whose information could be found in Fig.~\ref{fig:sm_lora_table}.